 Not all of the newest national parks were just instated.
 For Great Dunes National Park, we go back to 2004.
 Initially, the NPS granted the site a national monument status back in 1923, and it was never as popular as many other national parks.

 However, to some that’s a bonus!
-When you roll out in your Houston RV rental to get away from the crowds, this is a great destination to consider.
+When you roll out in your RV to get away from the crowds, this is a great destination to consider.
 Similar to White Sands in New Mexico, this park boasts amazing dunes that are great for sand sledding.
 Moreover, it boots snowcapped mountain backdrops and Medano Creek.
 This creek is a great place to splash around in the summer.

 Ohio’s Cuyahoga Valley National Park

 Back in 1974, Cuyahoga Valley became a “national recreation area.”
 In 2000, NPS upgraded the site to a national park.

 Set near two major cities in Ohio, this park is almost an urban oasis.
 Still, this park is peaceful and beautiful with lovely waterfalls, despite its location close to these bustling cities.